Occlusion of branches of the abdominal aorta may be

 Chronic occlusion of the celiac axis is more common among women for unclear reasons.

-Clinical manifestations (eg, pain, organ failure, necrosis) result from ischemia or infarction and vary depending on artery involved and acuity.
+Clinical manifestations (eg, pain, organ failure, necrosis) result from ischemia or infarction and vary depending on the artery involved and acuity.

 Chronic occlusion, if symptomatic, may require surgery or angioplasty.
-Risk factor modification and antiplatelet drugs may help.
+Risk factor modification and antiplatelet medications may help.